Turnip: History

 Wild forms of the turnip and its relatives, the mustards and radishes, are found over western Asia and Europe.
-Starting as early as 2000 BC, related oilseed subspecies of Brassica rapa like oleifera may have been domesticated several times from the Mediterranean to India, though these are not the same turnips cultivated for its roots.
-Furthermore, estimates of domestication dates are limited to linguistic analyses of plant names.
+Starting as early as 2000 BCE, related oilseed subspecies of Brassica rapa like oleifera may have been domesticated several times from the Mediterranean to India, though these are not the same turnips cultivated for their roots.
+Previous estimates of domestication dates are limited to linguistic analyses of plant names.

-Edible turnips were possibly first cultivated in northern Europe, and were an important food in the Hellenistic and Roman world.
-The turnip eventually spread east to China, and reached Japan by 700 AD.
+Edible turnips were first domesticated in Central Asia several thousand years ago, supported by genetic studies of both wild and domesticated varieties showing Central Asian varieties are the most genetically diverse crops.
+Ancient literary references to turnips in Central Asia, and the existence of words for 'turnip' in ancestral languages of the region, also support the turnip as the original domesticated form of Brassica rapa subsp. rapa.
+It later spread to Europe and East Asia with farmers in both areas later selecting for larger leaves; it subsequently became an important food in the Hellenistic and Roman world.
+Among Jews in antiquity, the turnip was regarded as a food of the poor, to the extent that the Talmud declares, "Woe to the house in which the turnip passes".
+Rabbinic sources further observe that turnips were consumed in various forms, "fresh, boiled, or ground," and that their flavor was enhanced when cooked with meat.
+The turnip later spread to China, and reached Japan by 700 CE.

 Turnips were an important crop in the cuisine of Antebellum America.
 They were grown for their greens as well as the roots, and could yield edible greens within a few weeks of planting, making them a staple of new plantations still in the process of becoming productive.
 They could be planted as late as the fall and still provide newly arrived settlers with a source of food.
-The typical southern way of cooking turnip greens was to boil them with a large chunk of "bacon".
+The typical southern way of cooking turnip greens was to boil them with a chunk of salt pork.
 The broth obtained from this process was known as pot likker and was served with crumbled corn pone, often made from coarse meal when little else was available along the antebellum frontier.

 Cultivation

-The 1881 American Household Cyclopedia advises that turnips can be grown in fields that have been harrowed, ploughed, and planted with turnip seed.
+The 1881 American Household Cyclopedia advises that turnips can be grown in fields that have been harrowed and ploughed.
 It recommends planting in late May or June and weeding and thinning with a hoe throughout the summer.

 As a root crop, turnips grow best in cool weather; hot temperatures cause the roots to become woody and bad-tasting.
 They are typically planted in the spring in cold-weather climates (such as the northern US and Canada) where the growing season is only 3–4 months.
 In temperate climates (ones with a growing season of 5–6 months), turnips may also be planted in late summer for a second fall crop.
 In warm-weather climates (7 or more month growing season), they are planted in the fall.
 55–60 days is the average time from planting to harvest.